-- 1. Complete an acceptable research proposal by the end of the spring semester of the junior year. - 2.
-Sign up for at least one hour of Biological Research (BIO 495) each semester, beginning the spring semester of their junior year (up to a maximum total of four hours). - 3.
+1. Complete an acceptable research proposal and the Research Methods course (BIO 384) by the end of the spring semester of the junior year.

+- 2. Take up to four hours of Biological Research (BIO 495) between the spring semester of their junior year and graduation, and Senior Thesis (BIO 496) during the spring semester of their senior year. - 3.
 Complete a written thesis acceptable to the thesis committee by April 1 of their senior year. - 4.
-Prepare a poster and give an oral presentation of their research.
+Prepare a poster and give an oral presentation of their research prior to graduation.